merlin-mallory/merlin-mallory/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- ⚡ Fun facts **I got my first degree in Economics.
+- ⚡ My bio **I got my first degree in Economics.
 I worked 3 years in IT in USA, 5 years as an English teacher in South Korea, and I've spent the last 3 years studying Japanese and Computer Science in Japan.
-I'm seeking a summer 2023 internship back home in USA.**
+I'm currently pursuing a bachelors degree in Computer Science with Oregon State University, and I have about 1.5 years remaining.
+I'm seeking a summer 2023 software engineer internship back home in USA.**

 - 🔭 I’m currently working on [Codepath's Advanced Software Engineering Course](https://github.com/merlin-mallory/Codepath-Pod46)